ADPKD and Diverticula

 Treatment depends on symptoms:

 - If you have diverticular disease, your doctor may recommend a diet high in fibre.
 This can reduce pain, bloating and the chance of getting a diverticulosis infection.
-You can find out more about this diet at NHS Reform.
+You can find out more about this diet at NHS Inform.
 Medications can reduce pain and treat constipation.

 - If you have a diverticulosis infection, your doctor may recommend removing fibre from your diet for 3–4 days to allow your bowel to settle down.
-You can find out more about this diet at NHS Reform.
+You can find out more about this diet at NHS Inform.
 If you have diverticulosis, you’ll also need antibiotics and fluid.
 Less commonly, you may need surgery.

 Why do people with ADPKD and kidney failure have an increased risk of diverticular disease?